sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 ## Prerequisites
  - A Microsoft Windows, Linux or Mac computer
- - Access or the license to create an SAP HANA Cloud database or access to a machine that can run SAP HANA, express edition
+ - A machine that can run SAP HANA, express edition if the SAP HANA Cloud trial is not used

 ## Details
 ### You will learn